High-Frequency Thermal Graviton Remnant from the End of Inflation: Abstract

 \section{Abstract}

-The standard inflationary theory focuses on the freezing of super-horizon fluctuations, which generate a scale-invariant spectrum, while the sub-horizon modes are expected to remain in thermal equilibrium.
-Building upon recent development of quantum thermodynamics of the de Sitter universe, we investigate the graviton remnant originating from this thermal horizon radiation released at the end of inflation.
-Unlike the stochastic background from super-horizon fluctuations, this signal represents a snapshot of the thermal dS state, which subsequently decouples and undergoes cosmological redshift.
+The standard inflationary theory focuses on the freezing of super-horizon fluctuations, which generate a scale-invariant spectrum, while the sub-horizon modes are expected to remain in thermal equilibrium based on the perspective of quantum thermodynamics of the de Sitter universe from [Alicki et al. Phys.Rev.D 108 (2023) 12, 123530].
+Given this framework, we investigate a concrete observable consequence of the graviton remnant originating from this thermal horizon radiation released at the end of inflation.
+Unlike the stochastic background from super-horizon fluctuations, this signal might represent a snapshot of the thermal dS state, which subsequently decouples and undergoes cosmological redshift.
 We present a semi-analytical approximation prediction for this relic background, typically peaking in near MHz band, with characteristic energy density of $\log_{10}(\Omega_{\rm G} h^2) \sim \mathcal{O}(-18)$.
 These signals occupy a High-Frequency band, offering a potential novel probe of the reheating temperature and the thermal history of the early universe.

 \beq{ } \beqn{ }